global-electrification-platform/User_Guide/README.md

 # User_Guide
-This repository contains code related to the development of the GEP user guide on readthedocs.
+This repository contains code related to the development of the the GEP [User Guide](https://the-gep-user-manual.readthedocs.io/en/latest/) on readthedocs.